My Short Trips in Johor Bahru ,Malaysia

 For the past few days I was feeling miserable and so damn tired of work, so I decided to have a little break.
 The best remedy for this kind of situation is to leave the country, as much as I want to go far away we only have limited time and budget.
-I message my friends and off we went to Johor Bahru, Malaysia just a border away from Singapore.
+I messaged my friends and off we went to Johor Bahru, Malaysia just a border away from Singapore.
 It's also quite convenient as we can use our EZ Link to pay the bus fare to JB.
+Let’s go!

-What to do in Johor Bahru
+What to do in Johor Bahru: 4 Short Getaways from the Border

-1.City Square Mall
+1. City Square Mall

 They have a nice terminal for arriving passengers and security was all around even when we're out they're still there lurking around.
-Outside feels like I'm back home in the Philippines and that just put a smile on my face.We decided to actually watch a movie because Singapore money doubles up there, 1 Singaporean Dollar=2.45 Ringet, but we occupied ourselves with more on shopping and there was no more time left to see the movie.
-Some parts of City Square Mall was under renovation so the mall was like a maze, we have to run some detour and analyzing if we've already gone there.
-I had a good time knowing I gone to another country which is still quite near thou.
+Outside feels like I'm back home in the Philippines and that just puts a smile on my face.
+We decided to actually watch a movie because Singapore money doubles up there, 1 Singaporean Dollar=2.45 Ringet, but we occupied ourselves with more shopping and there was no more time left to see the movie.
+Some parts of City Square Mall were under renovation so the mall was like a maze, we had to run some detours and analyse if we'd already gone there.
+I had a good time knowing I had gone to another country which is still quite near thou.

-We found some interesting stuffs there like this cute juice bar, a lip gloss with a coca cola twist which is also available here in Singapore and of course you can't smoke anywhere you want.
+We found some interesting stuff there like this cute juice bar, a lip gloss with a Coca-Cola twist which is also available here in Singapore and of course, you can't smoke anywhere you want.
 We bought some earrings and slippers along the way and good thing my friend took a shot of it and now I have something to share, and our last stop was at Starbucks- nothing beats a great coffee on a wonderful chillin' out day.
-It was a short fun trip to Johor Bahru ,Malaysia and next on our list we'll be heading to Kuala Lumpur.
+It was a short fun trip to Johor Bahru, Malaysia and next on our list, we'll be heading to Kuala Lumpur.

 Address: Kluang, Johor, Semenanjung Malaysia